moshanATucsd/Awesome-object-SLAM-paper/README.md

 ## Notes

-- Some reading list content is ported from `Notion`
+- Some reading list content is ported from `Notion` and are outdated